 To be determined.

 Rise, Respond and Rebuild builds on the Jacobs School’s ongoing commitment to addressing gun violence as a public‑health crisis.
-This symposium evolved from earlier conferences focused on prevention, education, and community partnership, expanding that work into a broader, more inclusive forum for shared learning and action.
+This conference evolved from earlier conferences focused on prevention, education, and community partnership, expanding that work into a broader, more inclusive forum for shared learning and action.
 Today, the event brings together diverse voices to strengthen our collective ability to promote healing, safety, and well‑being across all communities.